apache/nuttx/drivers/sensors/README.txt

 Note that all drivers are encouraged to extend their entry-point vectors beyond this common segment.
-For example it may be beneficial for the worker task  to select between programed i/o and DMA data transfer routines.
+For example it may be beneficial for the worker task  to select between programmed i/o and DMA data transfer routines.
 Unregulated extensions to the Entry-Point Vector should be encouraged to maximize the benefits of a sensor's features.